mrjain/ethereum-smart-contract/README.md

-# Creating an ERC-20 token (aka cryptocurrency)
+# Creating an ERC-20 token (aka crypto-currency)

 ---
-This is a very simple implemention of the ERC-20 standard to write a smart contract for creating a new cryptocurrency token.

-This token is called "The Rari Token" with a symbol of "ENZO"...I'll let you figure out which car company I'm referencing!
+A straight forward implemention of the ERC-20 standard to write a smart contract for creating a new crypto-currency token.
+The token is called "The Rari Token" with a symbol of "ENZO"...I'll let you figure out which car company I'm referencing!

 ## What you will learn?